-Building and maintaining a healthy credit profile is an essential part of successfully earning credit card sign-up bonuses.
+Building and maintaining a healthy credit profile is an essential part of successfully earning credit card welcome bonuses.
 The following review of credit scores aims to demystify the complexities of a credit score and provide simple strategies to monitor it, evaluate it, and maintain a high score.

 What is a FICO Score?

 The Fair Isaac Company or FICO, collects all of your credit information from loans, credit card history, late payments, etc. and summarizes your credit history to sell back to entities that request a credit check.
 The industry standard for evaluating your credit worthiness is the FICO score, so banks always take a look at your score when evaluating whether or not to approve you for a new credit card.